TheSilvered/FastMathTeX/README.md

 # FastMathTeX

-A quicker way to input math equations with TeX syntax.
+A quicker way to input math equations with LaTeX syntax.

 ## Running